 We would love to hear from individuals, schools and community groups who would like to get involved in National Braille Week by organising your own event.
 Please get in touch!

-We also have opportunities for volunteers to work in our office in the run up to National Braille Week, helping with a variety of activities.
 Find out more about how you can volunteer for Royal Blind by contacting our fundraising team on 0131 229 1456.

 Please complete the form below if you would like to get involved in National Braille Week.